One of the most underrated players of the 1980s was Washington's Swedish center Bengt-Ake Gustafsson.

 Though not a noted physical player, Gustafsson was definitely not intimidated by the rough going.
 He was never afraid to do the dirty work in the corners or in the front of the net, though he was smart enough to dart in and out of these work zones.
 He wasn't afraid to initiate contact either.
-I remember one devastating hit in particular when "Gus" knocked New York Ranger Rob Ftorek out of a game with a thunderous check in retaliation for an earlier Ftorek spear.
+Some will remember one devastating hit in particular when "Gus" knocked New York Ranger Rob Ftorek out of a game with a thunderous check in retaliation for an earlier Ftorek spear.

-An conscientious two way player, it there was one true fault to Gustafsson's game was his desire to pass rather than shoot, a trait extremely common of European trained players in the 1980s.
+A conscientious two way player, it there was one true fault to Gustafsson's game was his desire to pass rather than shoot, a trait extremely common of European trained players in the 1980s.
 Gustafsson had a good shot, particularly his snap shot that he released quickly and accurately.
 He was deadly within 10 feet of the net, particularly in his favorite power play perch at the base of the left face-off circle.

 In the 1978 NHL Amateur Draft, the Washington Capitals selected Gustafsson 55th overall.
 After helping Sweden capture a silver medal at the 1978 World Championships, Gustafsson headed to North America, but joining the WHA's Edmonton Oilers instead.
 Gustafsson would play just two playoff games in the Alberta capital.
 After scoring 1 goal and 3 points, he was ruled ineligible to play by the WHA since teams could not add European free agents so late in the season.